Laura-Novich-OBW/Tool-Chest/Publishing-tools/Sphinx.md

 - **Active Community**: Sphinx has an active user community, which means ample support and available extensions.

 ### Disadvantages
-- **Learning Curve:** For beginners, Sphinx may seem complex, particularly for those not familiar with reStructuredText or similar markup languages.
+- **Learning Curve**: For beginners, Sphinx may seem complex, particularly for those not familiar with reStructuredText or similar markup languages.
 - **Setup Complexity:** The initial setup can be challenging for those new to the tool.